murilobellatini/murilobellatini.github.io/_posts/2019-08-19-machine-learning-midias-sociais-en.md

 date: 2019-08-01
 tags: [natural language processing]
 header:
   image: /images/post1/featured-image.jpg
 excerpt: "Practical application of Machine Learning techniques for Business Insight Generation from tweets in Portuguese"
 mathjax: "true"
 ---

+_\* The post is based in Portuguese tweets so some knowlegde of the language would be ideal, nevertheless you can follow-up by reading my remarks below.
+Have a good reading! _

-## Practical Application of Machine Learning for Insights extraction over Tweets
+## Practical Application of Machine Learning for Social Media Analytics

 Do you have any idea how long it takes to read 42,619 tweets?
 And to write down the opinion expressed in each of them?
-I tell you, 2 days, 8 hours and 53 minutes, that's if you don't stop to eat, or sleep, let alone give that sacred look on your cell phone ...
+I can tell you preciselly, 2 days, 8 hours and 53 minutes, that's if you don't make any pause to eat, or sleep, let alone give that sacred look on your cell phone every now and then...
 And imagine if, during reading, you realize that you are taking the wrong note due to tiredness and need to start all over again ...
-Or, another 100 thousand new tweets appear for analysis.
+Or even worse, another 100 thousand new tweets appear for analysis.
 It doesn't seem very practical, does it?

 Well, that is exactly what I propose to solve with today's publication.
 But instead of doing this reading manually, my approach to solving the problem was to have my computer read the material for me.
-Using Machine Learning techniques for Text Mining in these more than 42 thousand tweets about the main Telecom companies, I managed to extract the following insights:
+Using Machine Learning techniques for Text Mining in these more than 42 thousand tweets about the main brazilian telecommunication companies, I've managed to extract the following insights:

-* Nextel showed the highest dissatisfaction rate for the analyzed sample *
+- Nextel showed the highest dissatisfaction rate for the analyzed sample \*
-* Internet was the most claimed product and television is in the last position *
+- Internet was the most claimed product and television is in the last position \*
-* Claro was the company with the most mentions about undue consumption of data / credits *
+- Claro was the company with the most mentions about undue consumption of data / credits \*

-* \ * Insights were extracted from Twitter only and represent an abstraction of public opinion in the sample presented.
-Any generalization from this study should be evaluated with greater criteria for decision making in the business world. *
+- \ _ Insights were extracted from Twitter only and represent an abstraction of public opinion in the sample presented.
+Any generalization from this study should be evaluated with greater criteria for decision making in the business world. _

 These are some examples of what is possible to analyze with the right dose of technology.
 Even with scarce resources for the application of mining texts in Portuguese, I set myself the challenge and below explain how I came to these conclusions and conclusions.
 Let's move on!

 ## Sample Breakdown

-42,619 tweets were extracted during 6 weeks between June-July of that year (2019) with the search terms being the name of the main Brazilian Telecom companies, namely Vivo, Claro, Tim, Oi and Nextel.
+42,619 tweets were extracted during 6 weeks between June-July of that year (2019) with the search terms being the name of the brazilian telecommunication companies, namely Vivo, Claro, Tim, Oi and Nextel.
 Once this is done, the first step is to stratify which tweet belongs to which company.

 <iframe width="100%" height="400" frameborder="0" scrolling="no" src="//plot.ly/~MuriloEvollo/27.embed?showlink=false"></iframe>